AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 **{OFF}** - Resting state of ProCoDA.
 All sensors, relays, and pumps are turned off.

-**{ON}** - ON state of ProCoDa.
+**{ON}** - ON state of ProCoDA.
 All sensors, relays, and pumps are turned on.

-**{Data Acquisition}** - State 3 of the experimental process where the coagulant pump is working and the increment function would increase its value each time when we switch to this state.
-The data acquisition state usually set to be 2 hours, which is enough for the floc blanket to form.
+**{Data Acquisition}** - State where the coagulant pumps work and the increment function would increase its value each time when system switches to this state.
+The duration of this state usually set to be 2 hours, which is enough for the floc blanket to form.

-**{Flush}** - State 4 of the experimental process where the coagulant pump stop working, during this stage raw water would run through the system and flush out the floc blanket build in last data acquisition state, so that every data acquisition state would run with same original system condition.
+**{Flush}** - State where the coagulant pumps stop working, during this stage raw water would run through the system and flush out the floc blanket build in last data acquisition state so that every data acquisition state would run with same original system condition.

 ### Set Points